 Why: Julia (and her husband) chose homeschooling so their children would lead a life of learning outside the classroom.
 Nothing brings her more joy than to get asked if there is “going to be any school work?” after a day of learning in the community.
 She loves that homeschooling has helped find her tribe and she looks forward to helping others find theirs, too.

 Julia loves the beach almost as much as she loves the mountains.
 When she doesn’t have her toes in the sand or a book in her hand she’s usually on vacation in West Virginia.
-Every outfit Julia wears is accessorized with Golden Retriever fur from her two dogs, Nugget and Buzz.
+Every outfit Julia wears is accessorized with Golden Retriever fur from her three dogs, Nugget, Buzz, and Winnie.
 Besides her dogs Julia loves dark chocolate, leopard print, and being spoiled by her husband, Dave.

 Julia can be reached at firstname.lastname@example.org